 Jim has been an uncompromising activist, advocate and leader in pivotal Aboriginal advancement roles for over four decades, working passionately to address tragic mental health and suicide issues in his community; equity in access to culturally safe services in State and Commonwealth Governments; overdue prison reforms; Aboriginal employment; education and training; equity in universities; the protection of young street people and the formation and management of non-government agencies providing services to Aboriginal families and their broader communities.
 He was a founding member of Reconciliation WA, three times the Aboriginal Co-chair of the National Stolen Generations Alliance, is the Co-convenor of Bringing Them Home (WA) and the inaugural Chair of the WA Stolen Generations Alliance.
 His network and current knowledge of Aboriginal and mainstream human services agencies is wide and diverse and he sits as a volunteer, on numerous committees connected with reconciliation, employment, mental health, suicide and keynotes frequently on important aspects of Unfinished Business.

 Her international work has included hosting the Commonwealth People’s Forum at CHOGM, serving as a member of the Civil Society Advisory Council at the Commonwealth Foundation, and as a member of the Alumni of the USA State Department International Visitor Leadership Program.
-Irina has also contributed to United Nations General Assembly hearings with civil society on the Post 2015 Global Development Agenda 17 Sustainable Development Goals.
+She has also contributed to United Nations General Assembly hearings with civil society on the Post 2015 Global Development Agenda.

 Barry is a Balladong, Wadjuk, Noongar who is highly regarded as a public speaker, facilitator and negotiator.
 Barry has worked as a consultant and cultural advisor on a range of strategic projects across the Corporate, Mining and Oil & Gas sectors as well as Local, State & Federal Government structures.